<>

 Decoding the Portfolio

 A portfolio is a curated window into an artist's soul, but to the untrained eye, it can be deceptive.
 High-contrast filters and strategic lighting can mask technical flaws.
-To find true mastery, you must look for the **integrity of the line** and the **purity of the saturation**.
+To spot strong portfolio work, look for the **integrity of the line** and the **purity of the saturation**.

 art_track